Unlocking the Mystery of Left Joins: Finding All Your Friends

 - Question: What is the main difference between a

-?- Solution Explanation: “Imagine you have your school friends and your sports team friends again.
+LEFT JOINand anINNER JOIN?- Solution Explanation: “Imagine you have your school friends and your sports team friends again.
 A

-would only show you the friends who are in both groups – the ones who are both your school friends and your sports team friends.
+LEFT JOINshows you all your school friends, and only the sports team friends who are also your school friends.
+AnINNER JOINwould only show you the friends who are in both groups – the ones who are both your school friends and your sports team friends.
 It only shows the overlaps.”

 - Solution Explanation: “Imagine you have your school friends and your sports team friends again.
 A